 Whether you’re moving to earthquake country, tornado alley, or lowlands prone to flooding, knowing the risks in your new area will help you choose housing and homeowners insurance options wisely.
 For example, if you’re moving to Florida from the Midwest, it’s better to learn about hurricanes before there’s one making a beeline for the state.

 Disaster preparedness is an important, but often overlooked, part of moving to a new state.
 You’ll arrive at your destination in the know, ready to tackle any issues that could leave you vulnerable to natural disasters.

-Sure, you’ll want to know where the outlets are for a post-move shopping spree, but find these places first so moving day is easy:
+Sure, you’ll want to know where the outlets are for a post-move shopping spree, but find these places first, so moving day is a breeze:

 - Grocery stores

 - Hardware stores